-Deutsche Bank is a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and common law related to alleged manipulation of the secondary trading market for SSA
+Deutsche Bank is a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and common law related to alleged manipulation of the secondary trading market for SSA bonds.
+Deutsche Bank has reached an agreement to settle the actions for the amount of U.S.\$ 48.5 million and has recorded a provision in the same amount.
+The settlement is subject to court approval.

-Deutsche Bank is also a defendant in a putative class action complaint filed on 7 November 2017 in the Ontario Superior Court of Justice alleging violations of Canadian and foreign anti-trust law, and commons law.
-The complaint relies on allegations similar to those in the U.S. class actions, and seeks punitive damages.
-The case is in its early stages.
+Deutsche Bank is also a defendant in putative class actions filed on 7 November and 5 December 2017 in the Ontario Superior Court of Justice and Federal Court of Canada respectively, alleging violations of antitrust law and the common law.
+The complaints rely on allegations similar to those in the U.S. class actions, and seek compensatory and punitive damages.
+The cases are in their early stages.

-Deutsche Bank was named as a defendant in a putative class action complaint filed in the U.S. District Court for the Southern District of New York on 30 March 2018 alleging violations of U.S. antitrust law and a claim for unjust enrichment relating to Mexican government bond trading.
+Deutsche Bank was named as a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and a claim for unjust enrichment relating to Mexican government bond trading.
 The case is in its early stages.

-The Group has not disclosed whether it has established provisions with respect to other matters referred to above or contingent liability with respect to those matters because it has concluded that such disclosure can be expected to prejudice seriously their outcome."
+Other than as noted above, the Group has not disclosed whether it has established provisions or contingent liabilities with respect to the matters referred to above because it has concluded that such disclosure can be expected to prejudice seriously their outcome."